 What if something happens over there while you’re visiting Italy?
 Maybe you or someone in your family gets sick or injured.
 Or something happens back home, and you need to head home.

 The short answer to this question is yes.
-You want to get travel insurance if you’re planning your trip to Italy.
+You want to get travel insurance if you plan your trip to Italy.
 Travel insurance can become invaluable for several potential emergencies or issues that arise, as mentioned above, but let’s take a look at a few of the key things that travel insurance is used for:

 • Medical and repatriation services